 Drops during the drop period result in a grade of W1.

 Students who violate college policies, including TSI policies and the policies outlined in this catalog, may be withdrawn from the College.
 Students who are withdrawn for policy violation will receive grades of “W3.”
 There is no grade point value for a “W3.”

 Resignation (Complete Withdrawal)

-Students may resign from all of their classes in any semester up until the end of the semester.
-These students are required to sign a statement indicating they understand impacts of the resignation and are encouraged to visit with an advisor if they have concerns.
-When graded, a resignation results in grades of W4.
+Students may resign from all of their classes in any semester prior to the start of finals week.
+Students are required to sign a statement indicating they understand impacts of the resignation and are encouraged to visit with an advisor if they have concerns.
+When graded, a resignation results in a grade of W4.